FHA Loan Residency Requirements for Non-Citizens

 • No waiting period for re-establishing residency

-While FHA permits lower credit scores, individual lenders often overlay stricter requirements like 620 or 640 minimum FICO.
+While FHA permits lower credit scores, individual lenders often overlay stricter requirements like a minimum FICO of 620 or 640.
 This helps mitigate their risk of loan defaults.
 Shop with different lenders to find one that may approve your credit profile.

 For non-permanent residents, lenders will evaluate if your work status expires within 12 months.
 They will assess the likelihood of renewal based on your visa renewal history.
 More frequent renewals improve the chances your temporary residency will be extended.